Skip to Content

 Queenslanders were also kind enough to share seeds with us here in New South Wales, and a farmer living down the road from my house grows them every year and sells them on a makeshift roadside stall.

-If you use a less dense and dry pumpkin, you will likely have to add more flour to the mixture.
+TIP: Depending on the density and dryness of your pumpkin, you may have to add more flour to the mixture.
 More on that below.

 Ingredient quantities can be found in the recipe card at the bottom of this post.